Eco (currency): 2019

 On 29 June 2019, the leaders of the Economic Community of West African States (ECOWAS) formally adopted the name "eco" for their project of the single currency.
 The currency was planned to be introduced in 2020.

 ECOWAS leaders met in Abuja on 21 December 2019, six months after adopting the name "eco" for the future single currency project.
 This meeting came after the meeting of the committee of finance ministers and governors of central banks of the community space in the Nigerian capital.

 Quoted by the Nigerian press agency NAN, the chair of the ministerial committee said that only Togo, among the ECOWAS countries, would meet the main requirements or criteria for the adoption of a single currency.
 These criteria include convergence, the flexible exchange rate regime, the fight against insecurity, and interstate collaboration.

 On 21 December 2019, Ivorian President Alassane Ouattara announced that the West African CFA franc would be reformed, including renaming it the eco.
 France will no longer manage the currency, but the Banque de France will remain the guarantor of the convertibility between the eco and the euro with which it will keep a fixed parity.
 It was expected that its implementation would take place by the end of 2020.

-On 22 December 2019, the Managing Director of the International Monetary Fund (IMF) welcomed the major reform of the CFA franc decided by eight West African countries and France.
+On 22 December 2019, the managing director of the International Monetary Fund (IMF) welcomed the major reform of the CFA franc decided by eight West African countries and France.
 For Kristalina Georgieva, these changes "constitute a key step in the modernization of long-standing arrangements between the West African Economic and Monetary Union and France".

 In December 2019, the President of Equatorial Guinea, Teodoro Obiang Nguema, visited Abidjan in Ivory Coast.
 During the press point after this meeting between the two heads of state, Alassane Ouattara and Teodoro Obiang Nguema, the two heads of state also discussed the reform of the West African CFA franc.
-The Equatorial Guinean president would like to see the same reform for the Central African CFA franc, which he deems "obsolete".
+The Equatorial Guinean president said he would like to see the same reform for the Central African CFA franc, which he deemed "obsolete".

-On 29 December 2019, the president of Ghana expressed his desire to adopt the new eco which is being established to replace the West African CFA franc.
+On 29 December 2019, the president of Ghana expressed his desire to adopt the new eco to replace the West African CFA franc.